AndreaCignoni/pands-project/README.md

 **EXPLORATORY DATA ANALYSIS**

 One plant is linearly separable from the other 2; the latter are not easily separable from each other.
 This is the issue I have planned to solve with my work and that clearly emerges from the very first plots I have generated.
-Once graphically represented the flowers, I have then passed to look for a discriminant principle that allows to predict from the indipendent variable the dipendent variable.
-My study is, therefore, devided into two parts: the first where the *iris setosa* peculiarity is outlined in comparison to the other two species; the second where I trace a distinction as clear as possible between the the other two classes, the *iris versicolor* and the *iris virginica*.
-In fact, as already stated, while a discrimination between the *iris setosa* and the other two plants emerges from the first set of plots, drawing a rule that can be applied to differetiate the *iris versicolor* from *the virginica* is quite a more challenging task.
+Once graphically represented the flowers, I have then passed to look for a discriminant principle that allows to predict from the independent variable the dependent variable.
+My study is, therefore, divided into two parts: the first where the *iris setosa* peculiarity is outlined in comparison to the other two species; the second where I trace a distinction as clear as possible between the other two classes, the *iris versicolor* and the *iris virginica*.
+In fact, as already stated, while a discrimination between the *iris setosa* and the other two plants emerges from the first set of plots, drawing a rule that can be applied to differentiate the *iris versicolor* from *the virginica* is quite a more challenging task.
 In the end, this is the objective of my analysis: **to classify a new flower as belonging to one of the three species starting from a set of its 4 types of measurements**.

 1. **HOW *IRIS SETOSA* CHARACTERISTICS EASILY DIFFERECIATE FROM THE OTHER TWO**